jonifreeman/ajatusasana.fi/en/me.markdown

 title: Who am I
 ---

+My name is Stephanie Freeman.
 I am a researcher-yogi-hobbyist drummer.
 One foot in science, the other one in wellbeing, the aim being to build a strong bridge in between.
 My 40 year life trajectory could be summarized through the following three partly overlapping phases: body first, head first, and